 Tramadol Withdrawal Symptoms

-Tramadol is habit-forming and as a result, dependence can occur over time.
-Severity and length of tramadol addiction can directly impact the presence, intensity, and duration of the withdrawal.
+Tramadol is habit-forming, and as a result, dependence can occur over time.
+The severity and length of tramadol addiction can directly impact the withdrawal’s presence, intensity and duration.

 - Muscle and body aches